 Medical IDs for Food, Drug, and Other Types of Allergy

 Food allergy affects 1-2% of Australian adults and 4-8% of children below 5 years of age.
-According to Allergy & Anaphylaxis Australia, the most common triggers of allergic reactions in childhood are egg, peanuts, tree nuts and cow’s milk.
+The most common triggers of allergic reactions in childhood are egg, peanuts, tree nuts and cow’s milk.
 For adults, fish and shellfish are the most common food allergy.